AI

 Agent skills help AI use specific tools in a specific way, and Omarchy ships with a default skill for tailoring the system.
 Like making changes to waybar or even creating a new theme from scratch.
 It's automatically configured in OpenCode (and Claude Code and any other harness that supports ~/.claude/skills).

 But you should treat this skill as experimental.
 Different models will use it to different effect.
 It's best to run in plan mode first, so you have an idea of what the agent would like to change.
-And then be ready to rollback changes or even invoking omarchy-reinstall-configs, if the agent makes a mess of everything.
+And then be ready to rollback changes or even invoking omarchy reinstall configs, if the agent makes a mess of everything.